BJW333/BJWPYTHONBOTNET/README.md

 ```

 # WARNING
-This is just a sample project, I will not be responsible for any of your actions.
+I will not be responsible for any of your actions as declared in the lin